-Low Cost Cameras for Photogrammetry
+Low-Cost Cameras for Photogrammetry and Measurement

 What makes a good low-cost camera for photogrammetry?
 Photogrammetry is the technique of using a camera to measure and model the real world.

 First, note that low-cost is a relative term – we are not talking about a $150 camera – instead of between $750 and $1200.
 This is more aptly titled: “What is the least amount of money I can spend to get a good camera for photogrammetry?”